Antesser/phonebook/Readme.md

 ```zsh
 docker compose up --build
 ```
-Then use Swagger on http://localhost:5000/docs or just send requests via endpoints check_data and write_data
+Then use Swagger on http://localhost:5000/docs or just send requests via endpoints data_checker and data_writer

-For check_data you should send data in header like http://localhost:5000/check_data?phone=89541627281
+For data_checker you should send data in header like http://localhost:5000/data_checker?phone=89541627281

-As for write_data endpoint JSON similar to {"phone": "89541627281","address": "Moscow"} should be sent in request body towards http://localhost:5000/write_data/ in order to add POST or update PATCH information in DB
+As for data_writer endpoint JSON similar to {"phone": "89541627281","address": "Moscow"} should be sent in request body towards http://localhost:5000/data_writer/ in order to add POST or update PATCH information in DB

 **Second task**